Andy-jqa/bioelmo/README.md

 # bioelmo
 BioELMo is a biomedical version of embeddings from language model (ELMo), pre-trained on PubMed abstracts.
 Pre-training uses 10M recent PubMed abstracts (2.46B tokens in total), and BioELMo achieves an averaged forward and backward perplexity of 31.37 on a held-out test set.
+BioELMo encodes biomedical entity-type and relational information pretty well, as shown in our paper.

 ## Download
 - [BioELMo weights](https://drive.google.com/file/d/1CHRd5YQrt3ys64WfJkJR1KX72-2CaT4I/view?usp=sharing)